Nrad8394/Harmosoft-Book-Store-Frontend/README.md

 HarmoSoft Book Store is an open-source project, and contributions are welcome!
 Feel free to fork the repository, submit issues, and open pull requests to improve the platform.

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](http://_vscodecontentref_/0) file for details.
 ## 📬 Contact

 📧 Email: benjaminkaranja8393official@gmail.com